skywe000/learngit/readme.txt

-git is a distributed version control system and git is free software.
+git is a distributed version control system and git is free software distributed under the GPL.